 We are sure we have repaired more VM Motori, BMW, Mercury and Mercuiser engines than anyone else in the country!

 Since 1988 the VM Diesel Specialist has been supplying, reconditioning, and selling parts for the BMW, Mercury, Mercruiser, Cummins Mercruiser and VM range of marine diesel engines, which incidentally were all manufactured by the VM Motori company of Italy and all re-badged with the appropriate manufacturers name.

 Our prices are very competitive for all spare parts for all of the above applications very often beating our major competitors by quite a margin.

-In the years we have reconditioned countless versions of marine engines manufactured by VM Motori ranging from top to bottom reconditioning or part-reconditioning and repairs.
-In some instances, the engines have to be completely dismantled and in other cases, only the damaged part or parts need to be replaced.
+Over the years we have reconditioned countless versions of marine engines manufactured by VM Motori ranging from top end rebuilds to complete bare block restorations.
+In some instances, the engines have required complete dismantling because of metal ingress due to bearing failure and in other cases, only the damaged parts have need to be replaced.

 Crankshaft breakage is not uncommon in the 6 cylinder 4.2 VM Motori engines along with turbo charger turbine wheel failure.
 Fuel injector pump problems caused by infrequent use of the boat is not uncommon.

 This picture shows an older BMW190 3.6 litre engine based on the VM 692

 To carry our major repairs, it is usual for the engine to be removed from the boat because of the limited space and poor accessibility on the craft.